Jasper High School (Plano, Texas)

 T. C. Jasper High School (also known as Jasper or JHS) is a public co-educational secondary school in Plano, Texas (USA) serving grades nine and ten.
 Founded in 1996, the school is part of the Plano Independent School District.
 Robinson Middle School and Rice Middle School feed into Jasper.
 Students leaving Jasper will attend Plano West Senior High School.
-The school colors are green, black, and white, and the school mascot is the Jaguar.
+The school colors are blue, black, and white, and the school mascot is the wolf.

-In 2009, the school was rated "exemplary" by the Texas Education Agency.
+In 2022, the school was rated an "A" by the Texas Education Agency.